 No person has applied for leave of Court under section 237 of the Corporations Act 2001 to bring proceedings on behalf of the Company or intervene in any proceedings to which the Company is a party for the purpose of taking responsibility on behalf of the Company for all or any part of those proceedings.
-The Company was not a party to any such proceedings during the financial year ended 30 June 2012.
+The Company was not a party to any such proceedings during the year.